mihiarc/fvs-python/README.md

 # FVS-Python: Southern Yellow Pine Growth Simulator

-## Primary Objective
+## Overview
-This project focuses on simulating the growth and yield of four southern yellow pine species:
+FVS-Python is a Python implementation of the Southern variant of the Forest Vegetation Simulator (FVS).
+It simulates the growth and yield of four southern yellow pine species:
 - Loblolly Pine (Pinus taeda, LP)
 - Shortleaf Pine (Pinus echinata, SP)
 - Longleaf Pine (Pinus palustris, LL)